rfo909/CFT/README.md

 - various install and deployment tasks
 - automate powershell command sequences

 ## The Projects script

-For searching through projects (source code, text files, html, css etc), a script called "Projects" has been written and refined over time.
-It is easily activated via shortcut @P.
+The "Projects" script was created for quickly searching through project files (source code, text files, html, css etc).
+A shortcut @P loads the "Projects" script.

 Before one can start using it, the config file must be created.
 First run the Readme function, then call EditConfig, to enter details for your projects, such as directories and file types.

+The most used function is called "S" which means search, but there are other variants, for searching with multiple arguments etc.

 ```
 $ @P